BasouKazuma/fastlane-plugin-lokalise/README.md

 - `languages`.
 Languages to download *(must be passed as array of strings, leave empty to download all)*.
 - `include_comments`.
 Include comments in exported files.
 - `use_original`.
 Use original filenames/formats.
+- `export_empty_as`.
+Define the strategy for empty translations.
+- `export_sort`.
+Define the strategy for sorting translations.

 ### lokalise_metadata